Xueyi-Wang/Xueyi-Xang.github.io/content/authors/admin/_index.md

     url: https://www.rug.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision, deep learning and programmable matter.
+bio: My research interests include computer vision, deep learning, and programmable matter.

 # Interests to show in About widget
 interests: